aghoade/PROJECT-1-SALES-PERFORMANCE/README.md

 4. data modelling

 ###EXPLORATION DATA ANALYSIS

-the following where thw questions use in analysing the data
+the following where the questions use in analysing the data

 ### DESCRIPTION OF SALES PERFORMANCE VITYALIZATION
 excel functions were applied in the dataset given and a pivot table was created